NCAR/ccpp-framework/doc/briefing_pm.md

 This section is for the project lead who came from the capgen side: none of these are critiques of capgen as a *product*.
-They are specific architectural choices that worked for CAM-SIMA's single-instance design and don't generalise.
+They are specific architectural choices that worked for CAM-SIMA's single-instance design and don't generalize.
 Each is sourced from the technical analysis in `doc/redesign_analysis.md` and validated by the SCM / multi-instance test work this month.